mrtnnk/martin-aws-lambda-ruby/README.md

 After checking out the repo, run `./bin/setup` to install dependencies.
 Then, run `./bin/test` to run the tests. **NOTE: There are no tests now but adding them is on our TODO list.**

-Bug reports and pull requests are welcome on GitHub at https://github.com/customink/lamby.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mrtnnk/martin-aws-lambda-ruby.
+This project is intended to be a safe, welcoming space for collaboration.

-## Code of Conduct

-Everyone interacting in the Lamby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/metaskills/lamby/blob/master/CODE_OF_CONDUCT.md).